If you're looking to hire a development firm to build you a mobile or web app, this Quick Reference Guide is a must-have.

 Let’s be proactive about failure.

-At the start of a web project, everything’s great.
+At the start of a website, web application, or mobile app project, everything’s great.
 The sun is shining, the budget bucket is full, and everyone is looking forward to a big, splashy, successful project launch in a few months.
 The mood is positive – at kickoff meetings, everyone is throwing around ideas and getting excited (and rightfully so).

 This is the time to talk about failure.